Computational-Plant-Science/3D_model_reconstruction_demo/README.md

-# SFM for 3D root model reconstructure
+# SFM for 3D root model reconstruction

 ### Running With Singularity
 The singularity container is available on [Singularity Hub](https://www.singularity-hub.org)